About the Hackathon

 Get the Award

-Based on the voting results, up to five prototypes of civic tech solutions will be nominated for the Digitalisation for Civil Society Award and have the opportunity to get funding for the development and launch.
+Based on the voting results, up to five top-scpring ideas of civic tech solutions will be nominated for the EaP Civic Tech Award and have the opportunity to get funding for the development and launch.
 Our previous Hackathon winners have already launched their solutions.
-In 2023 it could be you!
+In 2024 it could be you!

 Mentors